 Course Content

-This degree in psychology and counselling has been designed to contribute towards achieving the following United Nations Sustainable Development Goal: SDG3 Good Health and Wellbeing.
+• This degree in counselling and psychology has been designed to contribute towards achieving the following United Nations Sustainable Development Goal: SDG3 Good Health and Wellbeing.

 This counselling and psychology degree is made up of psychological theory, counselling skills and practice, and personal reflections and development.

-Throughout the psychology with counselling degree, you will have an opportunity to develop your understanding of the key theories and concepts in psychology and counselling.
+Throughout the counselling and psychology course, you will have an opportunity to develop your understanding of the key theories and concepts in psychology and counselling.
 You will learn basic counselling skills and gain an understanding of the professional context of counselling work.
 The applied nature of counselling psychology will be emphasised throughout the programme.

 In addition to a focus on counselling concepts, issues and skills, this course will allow you to analyse and understand human behaviour, thought and emotions, from many different psychological perspectives.
 If you are looking to become a counsellor then this course provides you with a basis for professional level training.